 Textured implants have a rough shell that adheres better to breast tissue and are less likely to move.

 " Very happy I found this Doctor.
 Doctor and all his staff are wonderful. "

 " Staff was amazing!
 Hsu was very helpful.
 I would definitely recommend him. "

 " I was extremely comfortable.
 He was very professional and gave great recommendations.
 I would defintely recommend him. "

 " Dr. Hsu is easy to talk to and takes the time to listen to you and answer all your questions.
 The staff is also very friendly and helpful. "

 " He is very professional, and thorough went over all that would take place during surgery and what to expect afterwards.
 I would definitely recommend him. "

-The breast augmentation price in Houston may vary between $6,000 – $8,450, which covers the surgeon’s fee, breast implants, anesthesia & operating room (OR) fees, and follow-up visits with your surgeon.
+The cost of breast augmentation in Houston may vary between $7,450 – $9,990+.
+This amount includes the cost of the breast implants, anesthesia and operating room (OR) fees, and follow-up visits with your doctor after surgery.
+It also includes the professional fees of your surgeon, which vary per doctor.
 The final cost of the surgery will depend on other factors:

 - Type of breast implant